 Home Depot Background Check: How It Works (& What Not To Do)

-An orange home improvement store is on the left, and another man in an orange apron is standing outside of it while to his right a woman in a blue coat is holding a grey magnifying glass that's pointed towards a Home Depot background check report that's displayed on computer monitor alongside an applicants' portrait.
+Outside an orange home improvement store, a man in an orange apron stands beside a woman in a blue coat holding a grey magnifying glass, examining a background check report displayed on a computer monitor alongside an applicant's portrait.

 A Home Depot background check is requested to field potential employees, but figuring out how pre-employment screenings work for one of the largest home improvement chains in the nation can prove challenging because the information is spread across the web.